asia272/weather-app/README.md

 ---

 ## Acknowledgments
-- Hackathon organizers for the challenge.
+🙏 Hackathon organizers for the challenge and motivation.

-- OpenMeteo for free API data.
+🌍 OpenMeteo API for providing free and reliable weather data.

+⚛️ React + Vite and ✨ AOS for making development faster and smoother.

+📚 Open-source contributors & documentation writers whose guides helped me implement tricky features.

-- Inspiration from modern weather app UI designs.
+💡 Inspiration from modern weather app UI designs for the clean look.
-- ✨ Extra effort: Added **plus & bonus animations**, **scroll-based AOS animations**, and a **Not Found image** to improve UX.
 ---